Stages of the French Way

 - Astorga: ~3,000 pilgrims

-In addition, dozens of intermediate towns serve as starting points for pilgrims on the French Way, demonstrating the enormous flexibility of the route.
+Added to these are dozens of intermediate towns from which pilgrims begin the Camino Francés, demonstrating the enormous flexibility of the route.

 Months with the highest number of pilgrims

-The busiest months on the French Way are May, June, August, and September, with an average of approximately 35,000 pilgrims per month.
-During April, July, and October, numbers are also high, with between 25,000 and 30,000 pilgrims per month.
-In winter months, the number of pilgrims drops significantly due to weather conditions and reduced service availability.
+The busiest months on the Camino Francés are May, June, August and September, with an average of approximately 35,000 pilgrims per month.
+During April, July and October, figures are also high, with between 25,000 and 30,000 pilgrims per month.
+In the winter months, numbers drop significantly due to weather conditions and reduced services.

-The vast majority of pilgrims walk the French Way on foot.
+The vast majority of pilgrims walk the Camino Francés on foot.
 However, around 4% do it by bicycle.
-As anecdotal data, approximately 300 people completed it on horseback and just over 100 pilgrims completed the route in a wheelchair, showing the diversity of profiles that walk this route.
+As notable figures, approximately 300 people completed it on horseback and just over 100 pilgrims finished the route in a wheelchair, demonstrating the diversity of profiles that walk this route.

 Gender distribution

-In 2025, the pilgrim profile consisted of 53% women and 47% men, confirming a balanced participation and a growing female presence in Jacobean pilgrimage.
+In 2025, the pilgrim profile was made up of 53% women and 47% men, confirming a balanced participation and a growing female presence in the Jacobean pilgrimage.

 Between 30 and 35 days from Saint-Jean-Pied-de-Port.

-Spring and autumn are the most recommended seasons.
-Summer has good weather, but high overcrowding.
+Spring and autumn are the most recommended times.
+Summer has good weather but high crowds.

 Difficulty level

-Medium–high difficulty due to accumulated distance, although technically accessible.
+Medium-high difficulty due to accumulated distance, though technically accessible.

 Infrastructure